mgrojo/ada-mode/README.txt

     ARM_VERSION_OPTION   command line option to arm_form.exe to choose current version DEBIAN_VERSION       reset to .1, or bump if .1 for current ARM_VERSION was published

+    ZIP_DATE             date of build

 build/Makefile
     all

-verify the following in progs/arm_texinfo.adb:
+verify the following in progs/arm_texi.adb:

     Index_Clause  section number corresponding to index
-        to find the new one:
+        not clear how to find the new one
-            generate arm<version>.texinfo
-            move to end of file
-            search backward for "@section ...
-Index"; '...' is the index number

     Z::         no entries for Z?
         look near end of arm<version>.texinfo

+Update web page
+    /Projects/Web/stephe-leake/ada/arm.html
+    ~/Web/Makefile
+        edit ARM_INFO_ZIP_VERSION
+        arm_info sync